podondra/podondra.github.io/content/publication/bachelor-thesis.rst

 :tags: machine learning, astronomy

 In this post I would like to introduce my bachelor's thesis.
-I did this work during my studies at Faculty of Information Technology, Department of Theorerical Computer Science, Czech Technical University.
+I did this work during my studies at Faculty of Information Technology, CTU.
-I would not be able to finish this work without help of my supervisor Petr Škoda.
+I would not be able to finish this work without help of my supervisor Petr Škoda from ASU CAS.
 The work is **available online** at
 `Zenodo <https://doi.org/10.5281/zenodo.818247>`__.